 How an attorney can help

-An attorney knows the laws for your state and knows what law your state falls under for negligence.
+An experienced Los Angeles car accident attorney is familiar with the laws for your state and knows what law your state falls under for negligence.
 He understands the statute of limitations and can handle the complexity of proving liability.
 You may lose a good amount of money by trying to handle the case on your own, so hiring a lawyer may be best.